Without sharks most tropical ecosystems are doomed!

 We are working together with experts in the field of coral reef monitoring, coral husbandry and coral reef restoration to reverse these effects.

-Scientists are growing more resilient corals, which can be planted on a larger scale on dying reefs.
-This helps to restore the balance of the reef and the health of the ecosystems within.
+Scientists are searching for more heat resistant corals, which can then be planted on a larger scale on dying reefs, where the temperatures are too high for ordinary corals to survive.
+This helps to restore the balance of the reef and making the corals climate change adapted.

 If you have a resort with a damaged or dying house reef we can help you to restore it.
 Contact us for more details.